Maximal equicontinuous generic factors and weak model sets: Equicontinuous generic factors

 \subsection{Existence of maximal equicontinuous generic factors}

 The natural question that arises now is whether there actually exists a maximal equicontinuous factor of $(X_t,G)$, or, in the terminology of \cite{HuangYe2012}, a maximal equicontinuous generic factor of $(X,G)$.
-We precede the proof of this fact with a more technical lemma.
+We precede the proof of this fact with a more technical lemma whose proof uses the axiom of choice.